rareddy2/Games/README.md

 ## Game_of_Nim
 Implementation of The Nim Number Game (https://education.jlab.org/nim/#:~:text=Nim%20is%20a%20game%20of,removes%20the%20last%20proton%20wins).
 The algorithm uses graphs to map the moves and uses machine learning to learn what move to make to win the game.

+## Maze_Solver
+Solves a maze.
+Walls are represented by "#" and empty blocks are represented by a space.

+## Sudoku_Solver
+If you feed the algorithm a Sudoku Puzzle, it prints out the solution